 - 1. To provide students with an opportunity to practice instructional content. - 2.
-To provide students with an opportunity to prepare for new content or have students elaborate on content that has been introduced. - 3.
+To provide students with an opportunity to elaborate on content that has been introduced. - 3.
 To begin the process of preparing students for future educational experiences that require daily homework.